melissadeleonx/cs50-community-notes/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
 summary: Welcome to the CS50 Community Notes!
-These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+Whether you're in the midst of the CS50 Introduction to Computer Science journey, have conquered its challenges, or simply harbor a curiosity for programming, this platform serves as a supplementary resource for aspiring coders.
 ---

 <!-- Added some personal touch, feel free to update -->